Sell Business in Dubai: Why the Same Business Is Worth 3x More to the Right Buyer

 For example, a buyer entering the GCC may care most about speed and local credibility.
 A buyer already in the region may care about consolidation and margin expansion.
 A buyer in the same sector may care about defensive positioning and competitive dynamics.

-M&A advisory in the GCC differs fundamentally from simple listing.
+This is why M&A advisory in the GCC differs fundamentally from simple listing.
 It requires building a specific commercial narrative for each buyer type in the target universe, not a generic information memorandum sent to everyone.

 Why is the right buyer often not the closest one?